 What is the difference between CRM data maintenance and CRM data management?

-CRM data management is the process of storing, organizing, and maintaining customer and prospect data in one central place that an organization can access.
+CRM data management is the process of storing, organizing, and maintaining contact data in one central place that an organization can access.
 There is some overlap between CRM data management and CRM data maintenance but the latter is primarily focused on the process of auditing the database, improving data accuracy, and resolving any issues.

 How do you maintain a CRM database?